VishalNandy17/VishalNandy17/README.md

 ## Setup notes (Pac-Man graph)

-The Pac-Man animation at the top needs a one-time setup — GitHub can't run it automatically for you:
+The Pac-Man animation at the top runs via `.github/workflows/pacman.yml` in this repo:

-1. Make sure this repo is named exactly `VishalNandy17/VishalNandy17` (the special profile repo).
+1. Repo must be named exactly `VishalNandy17/VishalNandy17`.
-2. Add the included `.github/workflows/pacman.yml` file to that repo.
+2. Push the workflow file to `main`.
-3. Push it to the `main` branch, then go to the **Actions** tab → select **"generate pacman contribution graph"** → click **"Run workflow"**.
+3. **Actions** tab → "generate pacman game" → **Run workflow**.
-4. Wait a minute or two — it will create an `output` branch containing the generated SVGs.
+4. It creates/updates an `output` branch with the generated SVG — refresh the profile page after a minute.
-5. Refresh your profile page; the Pac-Man animation will now render.

-It will also auto-refresh once a day after that.
-The `ghchart` calendar above it works instantly and needs no setup, so your contribution graph is never empty while Pac-Man is being set up.
+5. Runs automatically every 24 hours after that.